osohq/oso/docs/content/any/getting-started/application/filter-data/index.md

 You implement three functions to tell Oso how to work with your `Query`:

-- `build_query(filters) -> Query`: Creates a query from a list of authorization filters produced by evaluting the Oso policy.
+- `build_query(filters) -> Query`: Creates a query from a list of authorization filters produced by evaluating the Oso policy.
 - `exec_query(query) -> List[Object]`: Executes the query, returning
   the list of objects retrieved by the query.
 - `combine_query(q1, q2) -> Query`: Combines two queries `q1` and `q2` together such